 You Don’t Need to Spend on World Travel

 One focus of many prospective students is profile-building: Developing your resume of experiences in order to stand out from the crowd. “[This] is the cost that concerns me the most,” says Kankam.
 In the last decade, as the Common Application has become more popular and the competition for getting into ranked schools has risen, Kankam has seen more parents and students spending exorbitant sums of money on foreign travel to have that one-off experience to differentiate themselves.

 As an alternative, he recommends joining something early, like a school club or team, and showing consistency and progress, eventually taking a leadership role.
 “Schools love that,” he says.
 The same goes for volunteering or work experience outside of school.

-“If you’re applying to ten colleges (which is also the number of colleges you can put on the Free Application for Federal Student Aid), you do the math and it’s around $700 just to apply.”
+“If you’re applying to 10 colleges (which is also the number of colleges you can put on the Free Application for Federal Student Aid), you do the math and it’s around $700 just to apply,” says Peeler.
 The answer isn’t necessarily to reduce the number of schools, as Peeler says 9 or 10 schools is what college counselors generally advise, but rather being more thoughtful with your shortlist.

 You might be able to get some or all of your application fees waived.
 Peeler cautions, though, that fee waivers can be hard to come by.
-Not all schools offer them, and the ones that do often have eligibility requirements for them.
+Not all schools offer them and the ones that do often have eligibility requirements for them.
 Even still, it’s worth a shot.
-For example, if you take the SAT or SAT Subject Tests using the test fee waiver, you can apply to four schools, for free, from this list of over 2,000 participating schools.
-Additionally, The College Board has a directory of colleges that offer waivers.
+For example, if you take the SAT or SAT Subject Tests using the test fee waiver, you can apply to any number of schools, for free, from this list of over 2,000 participating schools.

 With Kelly Hultgren